GigaSpas/btrak/readme.md

 A simple cli income/expense tracking program

 ## Features

-- adding, removing or viewing entries on any desired date
+- Adding, removing or viewing entries on any desired date
-- viewing entries by day or month
+- Viewing entries by day or month
-- filtering entries by user created tags
+- Filtering entries by user created tags
-- filtering out only expenses or income
+- Filtering out only expenses or income

 ## Installation